muratk5n/thirdwave/en/README.md

 ---

-Gold Coast Transit District receives hydrogen fuel cell bus for testing
+H2 Fuel News: "Gold Coast Transit District receives hydrogen fuel cell bus for testing"

 ---

-"Hydrogen compression specialists, Calvera Industrial Group, has signed a strategic alliance in a bid to consolidate its international growth and presence in the US."
+H2 View: "Hydrogen compression specialists, Calvera Industrial Group, has signed a strategic alliance in a bid to consolidate its international growth and presence in the US."

 ---